The temperatures have cooled just a little and I had nothing to

 Watercolor with Round Brushes

-In that moment, I wanted to paint with my new Black Velvet Round Brushes.
-I settled on #8 with a vision for using all three but my choice for just one was excellent.
+At that moment, I painted with my new Black Velvet Round Brushes.
+I settled on #8 with a vision for using all three but my choice for just one was perfect.

-These brushes are amazing and if you have ever wanted to dabble in watercolors, I highly recommend getting started with the three-pack made from squirrel hair and synthetic fibers.
+These brushes are wonderful and if you have ever wanted to dabble in watercolors, I highly recommend getting started with the three-pack made from squirrel hair and synthetic fibers.

-These brushes are easy to use and allow the brush to hold a lot of water and pigment.
-When applied to paper the approach is soft and flows beautifully, especially if you are using high grade watercolor paper.
+These brushes are light weight and hold a lot of water and pigment.
+When applied to paper the approach is soft and flows beautifully, especially if you are using quality watercolor paper.

 The Pumpkin, Tree and Leaf

-Let me share how these paintings unfolded because I quickly realized that it takes me a little time to loosen up to accomplish something.
+realized that it takes me a little time to loosen up to accomplish something.
+Learning to relax and for someone who doesn't like to sit this isn't always easy to do.

-You’ll noticed my pumpkin is visible to the eye.
-There is nothing wrong with that, but I wanted something that was less apparent.
-I also used too much water and eventually I will find that balance.
+The pumpkin is visible to the eye and there isn't anything wrong with that, but I wanted something less apparent.
+I also used too much water, finding that balance is hard...

 Which takes us to the tree.
 This was fun and I really like how the colors moved together for the element of surprise.
 But the paper was all wrong which brings me to the leaf.